Studio Kalangou

-Studio Kalangou is a three-hour daily radio programme about Niger launched in 2016.
-It offers news bulletins in five languages (French, Haoussa, Zarma, Tamashek and Fulfuldé), cultural programmes, debates and magazine shows.
+Studio Kalangou is a daily radio programme in Niger launched in 2016.
+It offers daily news bulletins in 5 languages (French, Hausa, Zarma, Tamasheq and Fula) as well as cultural, debate and current affairs programmes.

-Thirty journalists deliver these different programmes, supported by a network of around fifty correspondents in the country’s eight regions.
-Its broadcasting network includes 52 private and community radio partners, reaching 70% of Niger’s population.
-Studio Kalangou provides them with financial support and capacity-building in journalistic, technical and managerial areas.
+In 2025, 12 journalists host these programmes, supported by a network of around thirty correspondents in the country’s 8 regions.
+Studio Kalangou’s broadcast network includes 30 private and community partner radio stations that enable it reach 60% of Niger’s population.
+The studio provides its partners with financial support and journalistic, technical and managerial skills training.

 Sources of funding